-For more information, see "Issue Procedure - Monitoring and Reporting of Utilisation of Issue Proceeds" on page 465.
+For more information, see "Issue Procedure" on page 471.

 Other Confirmation

 In accordance with the SEBI Debt Regulations, our Company will not utilize the proceeds of the Issue for providing loans to or for acquisition of shares of any person who is a part of the same group as our Company or who is under the same management of our Company.